§ Verifiable Public Registry v4 Specification

 § [MOD-TD-MSG-1] Adjust Trust Deposit

-This method is used to increase or decrease the trust deposit of a specific account.
+This method is used to increase or decrease the trust deposit of a specific authority account.

 Only the modules that require trust deposit manipulation CAN call this method.
 If trust deposit has been slashed and not repaid, method execution MUST abort.